department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/tool-landing-pages.md

 - Where relevant, we can include "online" to differentiate from other ways to do the task.
 - Examples:
   - Change your VA direct deposit information for disability compensation, pension benefits, or education benefits online.
-  - Check the status of your VA debt and make payments or request help now.
+  - Schedule, cancel, and manage some VA health appointments online.
-  - Check the status of your VA debt related to disability compensation, education, or pension benefits.
-And make payments or request help now.
+  - Check the status of VA debt related to disability compensation, education, or pension benefits.
+And make payments or request help online.

 ### How can [this tool] help me [do task]?

 The original goal of tool landing pages was primarily SEO and targeted at newer users of the tool.
 We're shifting toward the goal of getting people into the tool faster.
 Therefore we don't need to surface this question high up on the page.
 We can instead either include it beneath the "can I use this tool" info or within accordions.

-If we have multiple tools on a page, this can be feature in a brief list beneath the sign-in modal.
+**Exception:** If we have a page (like "Manage your VA debt") that surfaces a tool but also needs to convey other important information, this can be feature in a brief list beneath the sign-in widget.

 **Example:**